Welcome to CompVarietyPlus where I will be publishing in depth tutorials that focus on optimizing WordPress for Speed and SEO.

 It originally took me months of trial and error to achieve these results and I share them all on this site.

-If you read the accompanying guides, and have your setups exactly the way I have laid out, and are not getting the same performance my site is achieving, then something is setup incorrectly.
+If you read the accompanying guides, and setup your site exactly the way I have laid out, and are not getting the same optimized WordPress performance that my site is achieving, then something is setup incorrectly.

 It’s really that simple!